-Each trooper that conducts safety investigations will have a goal to complete 10 investigations each by March 31 of each fiscal year.
+Two of the three troopers that conduct safety investigations will have a goal to complete 10 investigations each by March 31 of each fiscal year.
+The 3rd employee has a goal of 6 inspections per year.
 The NDHP is committed to staying in compliance with the FAST Act.
-We will complete 30 investigations in each fiscal year.
-This goal will change due to the circumstances described below.
+We will complete 26 investigations in each fiscal year.

 The NDHP currently has 3 sworn personnel that conduct Safety investigations for 5 months out of the year.
 Typically, the time period is from November 1 to March 30.
-For FY 2022, we will continue to have 3 personnel conducting safety investigations for 5 months out of the year.
+For FY 2023, we will continue to have 3 personnel conducting safety investigations for 5 months out of the year with a goal of 26 investigations.
+We are attempting to hire additional troopers into the motor carrier division this legislative session (ND session runs from Jan 3 to April 28, 2023); this will require legislative authority.
+If we are allowed to hire more, we anticipate being able to conduct more investigations than 26.
+Until that point, it is unrealistic that we would be able to increase our investigations by 20%.
+We should know by May 2023 whether or not will will be able to hire addition FTEs.